 Three Step Trademark Process With Law Hound

-Here at Law Hound we like to make complex issues simple.
+We make knotty complex issues simple.
 Our Three Step process gets the results you want.

-Costs are kept to a minimum and you can talk to us and we answer all your questions via our initial call and email service.
-Prices excluding fees for registration (these vary depending on your chosen mark categories and country of registration) start from £550 ex VAT for Step 1 for a UK mark (application fees payable to the IPO are not included in this cost).
+Costs are affordable.
+You get experienced advisors and we answer all your questions via our initial call and email service.
+Prices excluding fees for registration (these vary depending on your chosen mark categories and country of registration) start from £695 ex VAT for a UK mark (application fees payable to the IPO are not included in this cost).
 It’s a personal service dealt with quickly and efficiently, we can conduct searches and make applications on a standard 5 working day service turnaround.